High Potential Individual Visa UK – 2025 Guide

 - Apply to settle permanently in the UK

-Only individuals who have been awarded qualifications from institutions in the eligible global universities list are eligible for a High Potential Individual visa.
+Only individuals awarded qualifications from institutions on the eligible global universities list are eligible for a High-Potential Individual visa.

 In addition to this, the qualification you received must be at the same level as any of the following: